Fleury F. Sullivan: Early life

-Fleury F. Sullivan was born in 1870 on a farm near Magnolia in Harford County, Maryland, to Thomas Sullivan.
-He attended public schools until he was 16 years old.
+Fleury F. Sullivan was born in 1870 on a farm near Magnolia in Harford County, Maryland, the son of Thomas Sullivan.
+He attended public schools until the age of 16.

 Career

-Sullivan worked for the telegraph department of the Baltimore and Ohio Railroad starting in 1891.
-He worked there for 50 years.
+In 1891, Sullivan began working in the telegraph department of the Baltimore and Ohio Railroad.
+He remained with the railroad for 50 years.

-Sullivan was a Democrat.
-Sullivan served as a member of the Maryland House of Delegates, representing Harford County, from 1910 to 1911.
-Sullivan pushed for an eight-hour law for telegraphers to be introduced in 1906 and 1907 by Walter R. McComas.
-He was one of the Democratic candidates for the House of Delegates in 1911, after a tie vote in the primary with Joseph W. Archer.
-Archer would withdraw from nomination.
-Sullivan was a candidate in the 1915 election for the House of Delegates.
+A Democrat, Sullivan served in the Maryland House of Delegates, representing Harford County, from 1910 to 1911.
+He advocated an eight-hour workday for telegraphers, a measure introduced in 1906 and 1907 by Walter R. McComas.

+In 1911, Sullivan was one of the Democratic candidates for the House of Delegates following a tie vote in the primary with Joseph W. Archer.
+Archer later withdrew from the nomination.
+He was again a candidate for the House of Delegates in 1915.

-Sullivan blamed his loss in the 1916 race on Democratic leadership.
-It created a political feud that lasted for 20 years.
-In 1940, it caused a rift between him and Robert H. Archer.
-Sullivan supported Howard Bruce while his son Paul L. Sullivan supported George L. P. Radcliffe for the U.S. Senate.
-Later, his son would support Herbert O'Conor for the senate while Sullivan would switch positions and support Radcliffe.
+According to later newspaper accounts, Sullivan blamed his loss in the 1916 race on Democratic leadership, beginning a political feud that lasted for two decades.
+In 1940, the feud contributed to a split between Sullivan and Robert H. Archer.
+Sullivan supported Howard Bruce for the U.S. Senate, while his son Paul L. Sullivan supported George L. P. Radcliffe.
+Later, the alignments reversed, with Paul Sullivan backing Herbert O'Conor and Sullivan supporting Radcliffe.

-Sullivan served as vice chairman of the Order of Railroad Telegraphers for fifteen years.
+Sullivan also served for 15 years as vice chairman of the Order of Railroad Telegraphers.

 Personal life

 Sullivan married Elizabeth A. Linsenmyer.
-He had three sons and two daughters, Paul L., Joseph C., Francis A., Elizabeth and Florence.
-They lived at Van Bibber, Maryland.
-His son, Francis A. was reported missing in Germany by Sullivan.
-He was found dead weeks later having drowned after falling off a ferry.
+They had five children: Paul L., Joseph C., Francis A., Elizabeth, and Florence.
+The family lived at Van Bibber, Maryland.

+His son Francis A. Sullivan was reported missing in Germany in 1938.
+He was later found to have drowned after falling from a ferry.

 Sullivan had a heart attack on December 25, 1950.
-Sullivan died on January 1, 1951, at his home in Edgewood, Maryland.
-He was buried at the cemetery adjoining St. Francis Church in Abingdon, Maryland.
+He died on January 1, 1951, at his home in Edgewood, Maryland.
+He was buried in the cemetery adjoining St. Francis Church in Abingdon, Maryland.